mdlayher/wavepipe/README.md

 FAQ
 ===

+__Q: Where's the web UI?__

+A: My frontend skills are very limited, but I am in the process of learning [Ember.js](http://emberjs.com).
+If you'd like to help contribute code for an official wavepipe web UI, I'd love to hear from you!
+Feel free to contact me at mdlayher (at) gmail (dot) com!

 __Q: Does wavepipe recognize the `ALBUMARTIST` tag?__

 A: Not yet, but it will in the future!
 I am currently developing a native Go audio tag parser, inspired by